jayroxis/cs5525_project2/README.md

 It shows your jupyter server is running at port xxxx and your token will be the string after "token=".
 For example, here the token is `c3c6074b04bff28d83fdc5d0ede431c0a121774816db49b2`.

 The xxxx value should be the same as the number you pick.
-Otherwise, you may need to pick another value for xxxx and login again.Follow the following:
+Otherwise, you may need to pick another value for xxxx and login again.

+## Step 5 (Optional).
+Reopening Jupyter Lab
+Follow the following:

 - Close the terminal and open a new one.
 - Use a new value of xxxx, type in:

-`ssh -L 8000:localhost:xxxx username@rlogin.cs.vt.edu`
+`ssh -L 8000:localhost:xxxx pid@rlogin.cs.vt.edu`

 - After login,execute the following commands line by line: